Loara/Encmetric/README.md

 C++ library to manage different encoding strings

 # License
-Encmetric is written under the GNU Lesser General Public License (LGPL).
+Encmetric is written under the GNU Lesser General Public License (LGPL) version 3.0.
 For more informations see COPYING and COPYING.LESSER files

 # Build and Install
 To build the library you need cmake version 3.19 or later and a C++17 compiler.